radical-cybertools/workflow-mini-apps/README.md

 WF Mini-apps can be scaled and configured without application specific deployment challenges and constraints​

-WF Mini-app facilitate experimentation, understand workflow (distinct from application) performance, while while leveraging RECUP driven advances and development (e.g., monitoring service, optimal decision)​
+WF Mini-app facilitate experimentation, understand workflow (distinct from application) performance​

 We will develop 2 WF mini-apps: